Notification of food supplements to Eastern Europe

 Notification of food supplements in Eastern Europe

-Slovakia, Estonia, Romania and Poland require notification of food supplements prior to their marketing.
-In addition, the notification form and labeling in the national language must be provided.
-However, there are also national specificities, such as: Slovakia has a lighter procedure for products already placed on the market in another Member State, in Romania a sample of the product must be attached to the dossier, in Poland the notification is made online, etc.
+Slovakia, Estonia, Romania and Poland require the certification of food supplements before they are marketed.
+In addition, the notification form and labeling must be provided in the national language.
+However, there are also national specificities, for example: Slovakia has a lighter procedure for products already marketed in another Member State, in Romania a sample of the product must be attached to the dossier, in Poland notification is done online, etc.

-If you want to know how to export food supplements in Ukraine or Russia, continue reading this entry “Export food supplements to Ukraine and Russia”.
+If you want to know how to export food supplements in Ukraine or Russia, continue reading this entry “Exporting Food Supplements to Ukraine and Russia”.

-At LegaleGo Nutrition we are specialists in food counseling.
+At LegaleGo Nutrition we are specialists in dietary counseling.
 Contact us without any commitment if you want to export your products to other countries.